 So how does Bitcoin work as a cryptocurrency?

 Essentially the entire point of cryptography is to find mathematical functions that are very difficult (ie time consuming) to reverse.
-It is very common for cryptographically generated values that would take thousands or millions of years to reverse with current technology.
+It is very common to generate cryptographic values that would take thousands or millions of years to reverse with current technology.
 The two primary cryptographic techniques used in Bitcoin are:

 - Hashing – A hash function is a mathematical function that transforms a message into a much smaller message (the hash).
 While the function is very fast to perform, its incredibly difficult to reverse (ie to find the original message from the hash).
 In Bitcoin, hashing is used to generate randomized values that determine who gets to mine a block (more below).